-Today, the school is the School of Health Professions, and is comprised of more than 25 programs - at the baccalaureate, master's and doctoral levels - across five academic departments: Clinical and Diagnostic Sciences, Health Services Administration, Nutrition Sciences, Occupational Therapy, and Physical Therapy.
+Today, the School of Health Professions is comprised of more than 25 programs - at the baccalaureate, master's and doctoral levels - across five academic departments: Clinical and Diagnostic Sciences, Health Services Administration, Nutrition Sciences, Occupational Therapy, and Physical Therapy.
 The school is housed in three buildings, the Susan Mott Webb Nutrition Sciences Building, the Learning Resource Center Building, and the School of Health Professions Building (SHPB).

-With more than 2,200 faculty, staff, and students, SHP is one of six schools comprising the world-renowned UAB Academic Health Center.
-Students have access to vast academic resources, state-of-the-art facilities, and progressive research.
+With more than 2,200 faculty, staff, and students, SHP is one of six schools comprising the worldrenowned UAB Academic Health Center.
+Students have access to vast academic resources, state-of-theart facilities, and progressive research.